znuny/Znuny4OTRS-AttachmentMultiUpload/README.md

 Attachment Multi Upload
 =================
-With this extention you will be able to upload multiple attachments at once when using a modern HTML5 browser.
+With this extension you will be able to upload multiple attachments at once when using a modern HTML5 browser.

 **Prerequisites**

 - [Znuny4OTRS-Repo](http://znuny.com/#!/znuny4otrs)

-- OTRS 5.0
+- OTRS 5

 **Installation**